 It was 40 years ago today, at almost this exact moment, when I went back out into the Atlantic Ocean off the Sea Point Beach in Kittery, Maine, and I baptized a fellow named Ronald Allan Mahle.
-Ron had taken the missionary discussions at the same time I had, and he was more retiring than I was, and it required my baptism before he considered being baptized himself.
-And between the time of being baptized (18 days earlier) and this date, the 28th, George Hoger had ordained me to the Aaronic Priesthood.
-And so, when Ron asked if I could perform the baptism, I was able to do that.
-And we're here, in part, because this represents the 40th anniversary of my own baptism and conversion to Mormonism, and therefore, I'm going to take note of events along the way each time we get together.
+Ron had taken the missionary discussions at the same time I had, and was more reserved than I was.
+It required my baptism before he considered being baptized himself.
+Between the time I was baptized (18 days earlier), and this date, the 28th, George Hoger had ordained me to the Aaronic Priesthood.
+When Ron asked if I could perform the baptism, I was able to do that.
+We are here in part, because this represents the 40th anniversary of my own baptism and conversion to Mormonism.
+Therefore, I'm going to take note of events along the way each time we get together.
 Ron Mahle has since left the church.
-He's a good friend; he's remained a good friend.
-In fact, I spoke with him a couple of days ago.
-He was calling to make sure I was okay with all that's going on.
-He's involved in some interesting circles, and they know that he's a friend of mine, so they were keeping him up to speed on some things, and he was calling me and expressing.
+He's remained a good friend.
+In fact I spoke with him a couple days ago.
+He was calling to make sure I was okay with all that has been going on.
+He's involved in some interesting circles, and they know that he's a friend of mine, so they were keeping him up to speed on some things.
+He was calling me to express his feelings.

-There is this one thing about the process of converting, and that is that you do, in fact, make lifelong friends in the process.
-And it doesn't matter what comes and what goes, those friendships are enduring.
+There is this one thing about the process of converting: you do in fact make lifelong friends in the process.
+And it doesn't matter what comes and goes, those friendships are enduring.
 Ron and I learned together that when the missionaries invite you to dinner that you probably ought to turn them down.
-The missionaries had something that they had called perpetual chili, and they were determined to at last get rid of the dregs of the perpetual chili.
-I swear there were some waffles in it on the occasion.
-But we went over, and we ate, and true enough, we all- It was rather like the stories you hear of the missionaries in Mexico when they are getting down there and acclimating to the food.
+The missionaries invited us to dinner to eat something they called perpetual chili.
+They were determined to at last get rid of the dregs of the perpetual chili.
+I swear there were some waffles in it on that occasion.
+But we went over and ate, and true enough, it was rather like the stories you hear of the missionaries in Mexico when they are getting down there and acclimating to the food.

-In that first ward- I was going through my head the members that were in the Portsmouth, New Hampshire ward at the time, and I remembered that there was this couple who had a house they were building.
+I was going through my head trying to remember the members in the Portsmouth, New Hampshire ward at the time.
+I remembered this couple who had a house they were building.
 It was constantly under construction, getting adjustments made here and there.
-And a bank had closed down, and the bank had sold all of the doors.
-They were going to tear the building, and they went and they bought these enormous, solid wood doors, hardwood doors, to install.
-This was Laurel Thatcher Ulrich, who is a woman now-She was teaching Sunday school classes back when I converted.
-She is on the faculty at Harvard.
-She's been down to BYU and presented down there, and she is the author of the book Well Behaved Women Don't Make History, which is something that got turned into coffee mugs and t-shirts from an article that she wrote about funerals in the Puritan era and the behavior of women.
+A bank had closed and was being torn down, and the bank had sold all of the doors.
+They were salvaging whatever could be saved before the building went down, and so these ward members went in and bought these enormous solid hardwood doors to install in their own home.
+This was Laurel Thatcher Ulrich.
+She was teaching Sunday school classes when I converted.
+She is now on the faculty at Harvard.
+She's been down to BYU and presented down there, and she is author of the book, "Well Behaved Women Don't Make History."
+The name of the book was turned into a slogan.
+It's now on coffee mugs and T-shirts.
+The title was taken from an earlier article she wrote about funerals in the Puritan era, and the behavior of women.
 There were some interesting people in that first ward.